odewahn/prompter/mathoms/README.md

 {{block}}
 ```

-You supply the metadata in a YAML file, like this:
+You supply the context in a YAML file, like this:

 ```yml
 title: Fooing the Bar